jonathanbalane12/DesignFlowLottery/README.md

 # DesignFlowLottery
 Process Flow in kinds of Lottery

+To Open the xml file just go to this link : https://www.draw.io/

 ### This 4 Process Flow Lottery is based on the Ethereum Platform.

 # Simple Lottery